BaderLab/saber/README.md

 Requires `Python >= 3.5`.
 Requirements can be installed by calling:
 ```
->>> pip install -r requirements.txt
+$ pip install -r requirements.txt
 ```

-It is recommended that you create a virtual enviornment first.
+It is recommended that you create a virtual environment first.
 See [here](https://docs.python.org/3/tutorial/venv.html).

 ### Usage

 All hyper-parameters are specified in a configuration file.
 The configuration file can be specified when running __Saber__:

 ```
->>> python main.py --config_filepath path/to/config.ini
+$ python main.py --config_filepath path/to/config.ini
 ```

 If not specified, the default config file (`saber/config.ini`) is loaded.